traefik/traefik/docs/configuration/commons.md

 [hostResolver]

 # cnameFlattening is a trigger to flatten request host, assuming it is a CNAME record
+# If enabled, it will try check for all routes.
+# For specific route configuration, use specific provider label.
 #
 # Optional
 # Default : false